Glen Willow Regional Sports Stadium: Rugby League

 The St. George Illawarra Dragons hosted matches at the oval in 2018 and 2019 as well as the Charity Shield pre-season game against South Sydney.
-Since 2021, Manly Warringah have replaced St George in hosting regular season matches.
+Since 2021, Manly Warringah have replaced St George Illawarra in hosting regular season matches.

 Rugby Union

 In the National Rugby Championship (NRC) the NSW Country Eagles played one Rugby Union match in the 2018 NRC season.

 Soccer

 In the A-League, the Western Sydney based Western Sydney Wanderers have chosen to take their Community Round match of the 2018–19 A-League season, to Mudgee's Glen Willow Regional Sports Stadium, as part of their new Regional Strategy.